Kambilan

-Kapanalig at Kambilan ning Memalen Pampanga or Kambilan is a local provincial-based political party in Pampanga.
-Established in 2012 by then-Governor Lilia Pineda, the party aims to consolidate local political allies and strengthen regional governance.
+Kapanalig at Kambilan ning Memalen Pampanga ('), commonly known as KAMBILAN, is a local political party based in the province of Pampanga, Philippines.
+Founded in 2012 by Governor Lilia Pineda, it functions as a provincial political organization that consolidates local political alliances and supports candidates across Pampanga’s provincial and municipal governments.

-The party is headed by incumbent Pampanga Governor Dennis Pineda.
-It is the ruling political group in Pampanga, with almost all its elected officials under it.
+As of the mid-2020s, the party remains one of the dominant political groups in Pampanga, closely associated with the Pineda political family.

 History

-KAMBILAN was launched on September 24, 2012, by Governor Lilia Pineda to unify her supporters and streamline political efforts within Pampanga.
-The party's formation was strategically aligned with Pineda's re-election bid and her son Dennis Pineda's vice gubernatorial candidacy.
+KAMBILAN was launched in September 24, 2012 in San Fernando, Pampanga, as a provincial political party organized by Governor Lilia Pineda.
+According to reporting by the Philippine Daily Inquirer, the party was formed to consolidate the governor’s political allies under a single local umbrella ahead of the 2013 elections, particularly as she sought re-election alongside her son, Dennis Pineda, who was preparing to run for vice governor.

+KAMBILAN was previously involved in political efforts supporting Governor Pineda, including participation in a 2008 recall attempt against former Governor Eddie Panlilio, which ultimately did not succeed.
+Panlilio later lost his re-election bid to Pineda in 2010.

-Influence and Alliance
+Influence and alliance

 Since its inception, KAMBILAN has played a significant role in Pampanga's political landscape.
 The party has successfully fielded candidates for various local positions, including governorships, vice-governorships, and municipal offices.
-In 2018, KAMBILAN formed an alliance with Hugpong ng Pagbabago a regional party led by Sara Duterte-Carpio, enhancing its political reach and influence.
+In 2018, KAMBILAN formed an alliance with Hugpong ng Pagbabago, a regional party led by Sara Duterte, enhancing its political reach and influence in Pampanga.

-In the 2022 local elections, KAMBILAN endorsed several candidates, including the re-election of Angeles City Mayor Carmelo "Pogi" Lazatin Jr., who secured 70.51% of the vote.
+In the 2022 elections, KAMBILAN endorsed several candidates, including the re-election of Angeles City mayor Carmelo Lazatin Jr., who secured 70.51% of the vote.
 The party's endorsement has been pivotal in the success of its candidates, demonstrating its substantial support base within the province.